 What is GEO?

-Generative Engine Optimization (GEO) refers to the optimization of websites and content for AI-powered search systems — platforms like ChatGPT, Perplexity, Claude and Google AI Overviews that deliver answers not as a list of links but as directly formulated text.
+Generative Engine Optimization (GEO) refers to the optimisation of websites and content for AI-powered search systems – platforms like ChatGPT, Perplexity, Claude and Google AI Overviews that deliver answers not as a list of links but as directly formulated text.

 The term is an analogy to SEO (Search Engine Optimization), but goes considerably further: while SEO aims to rank as high as possible in Google's results list, GEO aims to appear as a cited source in AI-generated answers.

-Short definition: GEO is the discipline of designing websites so that AI language models can crawl them, understand them, and cite their content in generated answers.
+Short definition: GEO is the discipline of designing websites so that AI language models can crawl them, understand them and cite their content in generated answers.

 Why GEO matters now